XiaoTaoWang/TADLib/docs/_sources/index.rst.txt

     sets) reveals that there exist common change types for hierarchical TADs, which are involved in shaping higher-order compartment, replication timing and transcriptional regulation.
 [2]_
+- Domain Caller (domaincaller)
+    Domaincaller is an implementation of the original Directionality Index (DI) based TAD caller proposed by Dixon et al. [3]_ Instead of original separate scripts for each stage of the caller, this module provides a convenient command line interface integrating the whole pipeline, including calculating the DI track, performing HMM and post-processing.
+It supports the `.cool <https://github.com/mirnylab/cooler>`_ matrix format, so has low memory requirements when dealing with high resolution data.
+    The TAD calls on the `Human ES dataset <http://chromosome.sdsc.edu/mouse/hi-c/hESC.tar.gz>`_ are pretty similar to the published list, both in boundary locations and CTCF enrichment.

 User Guide
 ==========